 D1R KO mice have normal increase in fasting-induced activity

 Because D1R KO mice failed to anticipate a variety of 60% CR meals fed once daily, we assessed whether this defect was due to an inability to cope with reduced calories.
 To address this issue, we employed an alternative assay for relating hunger status to activity levels by acutely fasting D1R KO and control mice.
-In previous studies of the home-cage behavioral response to acute fasting in WT C57Bl/6J mice, mice increased their high-activity behaviors 2-fold upon acute fasting as compared to AL food access [47].
+In previous studies of the home-cage behavioral response to acute fasting in WT C57BL/6J mice, mice increased their high-activity behaviors 2-fold upon acute fasting as compared to AL food access [47].
 We measured the total high-activity behavior of D1R KO and WT controls over a 3-day period.
 During days 1 and 2 all mice had AL access to standard chow.
 As expected, D1R WT and D1R KO mice showed similar median levels of high activity behaviors over three days of AL diet (Figure 5A).
 On the third day, mice were either maintained on an AL diet or had their food removed entirely (“fasted”).
 D1R KO mice showed a strong increase in high-activity behaviors upon acute food deprivation, increasing their activity to a greater extent than fasted WT mice, with mean values of 270.5 min and 376.9 min of high activity, respectively (Figure 5B).
 To normalize these data, we plotted the ratio of activity on fasting day 3 over that of AL day 2 (Figure 5C).
 This ratio is expected to be around 1 for mice that were not food deprived, in that the activity of an individual mouse should not vary much from day-to-day.
 Indeed, the amount of high activity on day 2 versus day 3 was close to 1 for both D1R WT (0.96) and D1R KO mice (0.92) (Figure 5C).
 However, when food deprived, WT mice had an activity ratio of 1.9 and D1R KO mice had a ratio of 2.5 (both of which were statistically significant when compared within genotype to AL, P<0.01 Mann-Whitney).
 Importantly, this assay does not measure food timing, as these mice were naïve to any feeding schedule.
 These results suggest that the D1R KO mice are capable of up-regulating activity in response to acute food deprivation (i.e. hunger), demonstrating an intact circuitry of detecting and responding to fasting and thus ruling out gross metabolic defects.

 Handling cues do not facilitate the expression of FAA in D1R KO mice